CLIMAAX/crabook/crabook/resources/FAQ/maximum_damages.md

 A guide to estimate the maximum damage per square meter of different asset classes.

-The calculations outlined in the following are implemented in the damage estimation spreadsheet template (`LUISA_damage_info_curves_template.xlsx`) provided with CLIMAAX workflows that follow this methodology of estimating damages.
+The calculations outlined in the following are implemented in the damage estimation spreadsheet template (`LUISA_damage_info_curves*.xlsx`) provided with CLIMAAX workflows that follow this methodology of estimating damages.

 :::{note}